 While you might not think twice about bringing your favorite CBD products with you when traveling, you might want to start.
-Everyone knows that marijuana has been federally illegal since the 1930s and most Americans know that it is a bad idea to bring weed with them to the airport, but what about CBD?
+It has been well publicized that marijuana has been federally illegal since the 1930s.
+Also, you know that it’s not a great idea to bring weed with you to the airport.
+However, you might be wondering - what about CBD?
 We’ll be exploring if you should travel with your CBD products or not

 As of right now, there is no governing body to oversee the regulation of CBD products or set standards which is one of the huge factors contributing to the rise in the interception of CBD products being brought to the airport by travelers.